grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-helm-chart-2.x-to-3.0.md

 ---
 aliases:
   - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.1-to-3.0/
+  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/upgrade-helm-chart-2.x-to-3.0/
-description: "Migrate the Helm chart from version 2.1 to 3.0"
+description: "Migrate the Helm chart from version 2.x to 3.0"
-title: "Migrate the Helm chart from version 2.1 to 3.0"
+title: "Migrate the Helm chart from version 2.x to 3.0"
-menuTitle: "Migrate Helm chart 2.1 to 3.0"
+menuTitle: "Migrate Helm chart 2.x to 3.0"
 weight: 100
 ---

-# Migrate the Helm chart from version 2.1 to 3.0
+# Migrate the Helm chart from version 2.x to 3.0

-There are breaking changes between the Grafana Mimir Helm chart versions 2.1 and 3.0.
+There are breaking changes between the Grafana Mimir Helm chart versions 2.x and 3.0.
-Several parameters that were available in version 2.1 of the mimir-distributed Helm chart have changed.
+Several parameters that were available in versions 2.x of the mimir-distributed Helm chart have changed.

-**To migrate from Helm chart 2.1 to 3.0:**
+**To migrate from Helm chart 2.x to 3.0:**

 1. Understand the improvements that we made to the Mimir configuration in the Helm chart: